consultti-tucca-consulting/gitlab-deployment-configurations/README.md

  - __What are the various hardware and software resources you used for your system?__
  - __What were the various alternatives and tradeoffs that were behind the selection of these resources?__

-The components that make up our system are critical for ensuring its smooth operation and efficiency.
-One of the key components is Terraform, which serves as the infrastructure as a code platform that enables us to easily deploy our system.
-With Terraform, we can deploy our system in a more efficient and streamlined manner, allowing us to save time and resources in the process.
+Our system relies on several components that are critical for its smooth operation and efficiency.
+One of the key components is Terraform, an infrastructure as code platform that enables us to easily deploy our system.
+With Terraform, we can deploy our system in a more efficient and streamlined manner, saving time and resources in the process.

-In addition, we also use Terraform Cloud, which helps us to store our deployment configurations and deployment state.
-This ensures that everyone in the team is aware of what is currently deployed, making it easier for us to stay on track and minimize the risk of errors or conflicts.
+To store our deployment configurations and deployment state, we use Terraform Cloud.
+This ensures that all team members are aware of the current deployment status, helping us to stay on track and minimize the risk of errors or conflicts.

-Ansible is used for deploying the GitLab platform application into the cloud instance.
+For deploying the GitLab platform application into the cloud instance, we utilize Ansible.

-Furthermore, we rely on AWS Cloud Services, which offer high availability and reliability, ensuring that our system remains up and running at all times.
-To achieve this, we utilize the EC2 instance, which enables us to easily replicate our service once it has been set up.
-This ensures that we can quickly and easily scale up our operations as needed, without having to worry about system downtime or disruptions.
+To ensure high availability and reliability of our system, we rely on Amazon Web Services (AWS) Cloud Services.
+Specifically, we utilize the EC2 instance, which enables us to easily replicate our service once it has been set up.
+This ensures that we can quickly and easily scale up our operations as needed without worrying about system downtime or disruptions.

-Overall, these components form the backbone of our system, providing us with the necessary tools and capabilities to deploy and maintain a robust, reliable, and efficient system.

-We picked GitLab Community Edition, an open source software development platform, that offers built-in version control, issue tracking, code review and CI/CD tools, which was everything that we needed.
+Our system uses GitLab Community Edition, an open-source software development platform that offers built-in version control, issue tracking, code review, and continuous integration/continuous deployment (CI/CD) tools.
+This provided us with everything we needed.

-From Amazon Web Services we used [t3.medium](https://aws.amazon.com/ec2/instance-types/t3/) EC2 instance - a virtual machine for running our GitLab platform application.

-t3.medium instance has 4GB of memory, 2 vCPUs and network burst bandwidth of 5 Gbps.
-We decided to use this version because it was cheapest EC2 instance that had enough resources to host GitLab CE application.
+For hosting our GitLab CE application, we chose the [t3.medium](https://aws.amazon.com/ec2/instance-types/t3/) EC2 instance from AWS.
+This virtual machine has 4GB of memory, 2 vCPUs, and network burst bandwidth of 5 Gbps.
+We selected this instance type because it was the cheapest EC2 instance with sufficient resources to host GitLab CE.

-Amazon was chosen as a cloud provider since we were more familiar with their platform.
-Other most known alternatives would have been Microsoft Azure, Google Cloud Platform.
+We chose AWS as our cloud provider because of our familiarity with their platform.
+Other notable alternatives include Microsoft Azure and Google Cloud Platform.